Royalty Free music Bensound informations

 You have a paid License/Plan

-Listing your YouTube channel ID(s) in your account ensures that we can recognize your channel and make sure that any claims related to Bensound music are automatically released, without any further action needed on your part.
+Listing your YouTube channel ID(s) in your account enables us to recognize your channel(s) and release any claims related to our music automatically, without requiring further action from you.

 You can add a YouTube channel ID to your account via your account panel in the Channel IDs section.